Eddie Kantar

 10 After leading low from four small in partner's unsupported suit, (8632) play your lowest one next.
 Lead the 2 and then the 3.
 This assumes you have not supprted the suit.
 If you have supported, lead the 8.

 11 If you have led high from four small, play your lowest one next.
 With 8632, lead the 8 and then play the 2.
+In all of these cases, your second card is present count.

 16 Make sure you discuss with your partner what you are going to lead from AKx(x) against a suit contract.
-Whichever you decide upon, lead the other other from AK doubleton.
+Whichever you decide upon, lead the other from AK doubleton.

 18 If you and your partner have decided to lead ace from ace-king, be advised that the king is still led at trick one when: